Julian Perkins

 Julian Perkins has directed groups ranging from the Academy of Ancient Music to the Orchestra of Welsh National Opera, performed concertos with Florilegium, Orchestra of the Age of Enlightenment, Orchestra of The Sixteen and Royal Northern Sinfonia, given numerous chamber performances with ensembles including the Bavarian State Orchestra, Mozarteum Orchestra Salzburg and Trevor Pinnock & Friends, and performed with various prizewinners in the BBC Cardiff Singer of the World competition.
 He works annually with the Southbank Sinfonia, has conducted staged opera productions for organisations including Bampton Classical Opera, the Buxton Festival, Dutch National Opera Academy, Grimeborn Festival, Guildhall School of Music & Drama, New Chamber Opera and New Kent Opera, and devised an opera pasticcio about Casanova with librettist Stephen Pettitt that he directed for the Baroque Unwrapped series at London's Kings Place in May 2016.
 He often appears live on BBC Radio 3, has featured several times on The Early Music Show and contributed to the radio station's pioneering podcast about George Frideric Handel's Orlando with Welsh National Opera.
 Since 2014, Julian Perkins has been the Artistic Director of Coram's Handel Birthday Concert, that raises money for vulnerable children.
-He has given solo recitals in international festivals at St Albans, Buxton, Canterbury, Deal, King's Lynn, Lammermuir, Northern Aldborough, Oundle, Petworth, Roman River, Ryedale, Swaledale, Two Moors and Tel Aviv.
+He has given solo recitals in international festivals at St Albans, Buxton, Canterbury, Deal, King's Lynn, Lammermuir, Lichfield, Northern Aldborough, Oundle, Petworth, Roman River, Ryedale, Swaledale, Two Moors and Tel Aviv.
 Active as a teacher, he is a harpsichord tutor at the Royal Northern College of Music.
 He has also written articles for publications such as BBC Music Magazine, Early Music and Early Music Today, and contributed to The Cambridge Encyclopedia of Historical Performance in Music.